 For instance, CVS Health has expanded its role throughout the supply chain.
-In 2006, CVS acquired MinuteClinic, a chain of primary care clinics run by nurse practitioners In 2007, they merged with Caremark.
+In 2006, CVS acquired MinuteClinic, a chain of primary care clinics run by nurse practitioners.
+In 2007, they merged with Caremark.
 In 2017, CVS Health acquired Aetna, a large insurer, but was required to divest Aetna's Medicare drug plans as part of the deal.
 OptumRx is a subsidiary of UnitedHealth Group and was founded by UnitedHealth Group in 2011.
 Since then, OptumRx became part of a larger Optum (still owned by UnitedHealth Group) that has expanded to include data analytics, consulting, and medical services.
+ExpressScripts became the largest PBM after acquiring Medco (another PBM) in 2012.
+Then in 2018, Cigna (a large health insurer) bought ExpressScripts.
+Outside of the PBM space, Walgreens purchased a 30% stake (making it the largest single shareholder) in wholesaler AmerisourceBergen.